 The examination will begin with a 15-minute presentation by the student that introduces the biological problem, briefly outlines the specific aims and summarizes the approaches to answer the aims.
 This presentation is followed by a question and answer period.
 The questions from the committee are to be based on the proposal and any background material, techniques, and concepts that are relevant to the proposal.
 If the exam continues past three hours, the student has the right to terminate the questioning without negative consequence on the committee's decision.
 After the examination, the student will be excused from the room while the committee deliberates.

 Dismissal from the Ph.D.
 Program.
-If at any stage, the committee decides that a student shall be dismissed from the Ph.D. program, the student may be allowed to continue to work toward a Master's degree if mutually agreed upon by the student and the committee.
+Per department dismissal policy, if at any stage, the committee decides that a student shall be dismissed from the Ph.D. program, the student may be allowed to continue to work toward a Master's degree if mutually agreed upon by the student and the department.

 The student is encouraged to meet with the Chair of the examining committee for procedural advice at any time during preparation of the pre-proposals or full proposal.